pw384/pw384.github.io/index.md

 My undergraduate research advisor is [Xiaoming Sun](http://theory.ict.ac.cn/en/) from Institute of Computing Technology, CAS.
 I also worked with [Pinyan Lu](http://itcs.shufe.edu.cn/pinyan) and [Chihao Zhang](http://chihaozhang.com/) for my last few months of my undergraduate study.

 My research interest lies in several topics in theoretical computer science.
 To be more precise, I enjoy problems with inspiring combinatorial structures.
-That includes, randomness in computation, sampling and counting, Boolean functions, and graph theory.
+That includes extremal graph theory, (randomised) algorithm and complexity of approximate counting.

 Aside from academic topics, I am also fond of abundant recreations, from playing bass guitar to video games.
 Unfortunately, my busy days force me to put those hobbies aside, as I can no longer devote any much towards competitive gaming.